lanthaler/JsonLD/README.md

 // get a property
 $node->getProperty('http://example.com/vocab/name');

-// add a new blank node to the document
+// add a new blank node to the graph
 $newNode = $graph->createNode();

 // link the new blank node to the existing node